HSC Caldera Vista: Engine problems

 In July 2010, Snaefell suffered a crank-shaft failure, causing one of her engines to fail.
 This caused major disruption, as she could not carry out her Liverpool, Belfast and Dublin sailings efficiently as they would take 4 to 5 hours.
 She continued to operate on three engines until September 2010, when the timetable allowed Manannan to cover her sailings.

 Sale to Seajets

-In January 2011, the Steam Packet released a statement stating that Snaefell was no longer part of the operational fleet and would not return to service for the 2011 season.
-The vessel has been reflagged from the United Kingdom to Cyprus.
+In January 2011, the Steam Packet company released a statement stating that Snaefell was no longer part of the operational fleet and would not return to service for the 2011 season.
+She was reported as being on sale in February 2011.
+The vessel was reflagged from the United Kingdom to Cyprus.
 In late April, the vessel was chartered to Seajets and renamed Master Jet.
-It was then sold to the company in 2012.
-The vessel operates on the Piraeus-Paros-Naxos-Koufonisia-Amorgos route as of 2015.
+She was then sold to the company in 2012.
+The vessel operated on the Piraeus-Paros-Naxos-Koufonisia-Amorgos route as of 2015.
 In 2018 she was renamed Caldera Vista.

 Routes

-The vessel operates the following routes: